-We define the test frequency, f, as the average number of tests per week.
-Assuming testing is done randomly through time and is independent of symptoms or known contacts, the probability of being infectious and going t days without being tested and isolated can be estimated as (1-f/7 )t, where, for example f=1 if testing is conducted weekly.
+The test frequency, f, is defined as the average number of tests per week.
+Assuming testing is done randomly through time and is independent of symptoms or known contacts, the probability of being infectious and going t days without being tested and placed in isolation can be estimated as (1-f/7 )t, where, for example f=1 if testing is conducted weekly.
 The probability that isolation has occurred by day τ after onset of infectiousness can then be estimated as P(tiso≤τ)=1-(1-f/7)τ if isolation occurs immediately after testing.
-Given substantial turnaround times between testing and isolation, particularly when relying on reverse transcription-polymerase chain reaction (RT-PCR) based tests, the delay, d, between testing and isolation can also be incorporated as: P=0 for τ<d and P(tiso=τ)=1-(1-f/7)τ-d.
+Given substantial turnaround times between testing and isolation, particularly when relying on nucleic acid amplification tests (NAATs), the delay, d, between testing and isolation can also be incorporated as: P=0 for τ<d and P(tiso=τ)=1-(1-f/7)τ-d for τ≥d .
 Figure 1d shows that such delays have a detrimental effect on the probability of achieving prompt isolation, particularly by making isolation prior to the delay (tiso<d) impossible.

 Testing frequency and delay in obtaining test results can also be incorporated into estimation of Riso, with the reduction in R due to isolation estimated from infectiousness on day t weighted by the probability of being isolated on day t.
 Discretizing, this gives: